FallDownTheSystem/modern-js/src/pages/new-es-features.md

 Earlier, in the iterables section, we saw how symbols can be used to extend the functionality of objects by using them as property keys.

-JavaScript has quite a few of these well-known symbols.
-For a full list, refer to [EC39: Well-known symbols](https://tc39.es/ecma262/#sec-well-known-symbols).

 [MDN: Symbol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)

 ### Reflection